SB 1383 – Rio Vista

 What is Senate Bill (SB 1383)

-SB 1383 is a recent state law that makes it mandatory for residents to recycle their organics weekly.
+SB 1383 is a recent state law that requires residents to recycle their organics weekly.

-The law seeks to achieve a 75% reduction in the statement disposal of organic waste.
+The law seeks to achieve a 75% reduction in the disposal of organic waste.

 Frequently Asked Questions

-For additional SB 1383 support, visit our FAQs page.
+For additional support for SB 1383, visit our FAQs page.